The 2024 Northeast Regional Middle School Science Bowl took place on Saturday, February 24!

 –MIT student volunteer and NSB alumna

-Regional science bowl championship teams receive an all-expenses paid trip to compete at the national event.
+Regional Science Bowl championship teams receive an all-expenses paid trip to compete at the national event.
 High school and middle school teams travel to Washington, D.C. in May.
-The national events are several days of science activities, sightseeing, and competitions.
-Teams enjoy the entire science bowl experience and take home many prizes.
-There are cutting-edge science seminars and hands-on science activities.
+The national event runs for several days, consisting of cutting-edge science seminars, hands-on science activities, sightseeing, competitions, and prizes.